20+ Fall Weekend Family Getaways Near NYC

 Bucks County, Pennsylvania, offers stunning fall foliage and plenty of history to explore.
 Photo by Reflections by Ruth/courtesy of Visit Bucks County

-1. Black Bass Hotel – Lumberville, Pennsylvania
+11. Black Bass Hotel – Lumberville, Pennsylvania

 This hotel offers a selection of eight spacious suites and has some killer deals through the end of the year.
 History buffs can appreciate a visit here for many reasons.
 The hotel dates back to the 1740s and overlooks the Delaware River, sitting just 14 miles upstream from the spot of George Washington's famed crossing.
 President Grover Cleveland was a frequent guest and has a suite named in his honor.
 Renovated about 10 years ago, care was taken to preserve the hotel's history while providing modern creature comforts.
-Bucks County is home to plenty of family-friendly destinations, including the preschool-friendly Sesame Place, which is open weekends in the fall.
-For less commercial seasonal fun, consider booking a 45-minute ride on the New Hope Railroad.
-You'll board a restored early 1900s train and enjoy a narrated ride through the countryside.
+Bucks County is home to plenty of family-friendly destinations, including the preschool-friendly Sesame Place, open weekends in the fall.
+For less commercial seasonal fun, consider booking a ride on the New Hope Railroad.
+You'll board a restored early-1900s train and enjoy a narrated ride through the countryside.
 If you prefer to seek scenery on your own, embark on a tour of the region's covered bridges.
 Save time to stop by Peddler's Village, where you can shop at more than 65 unique stores, grab snacks, and gape at its Scarecrow Village or participate in a scarecrow-making workshop.

 The Inn by the Sea lives up to its name with stunning ocean views.
 Photo courtesy of the resort

-3. Inn by the Sea – Cape Elizabeth, Maine
+16. Inn by the Sea – Cape Elizabeth, Maine

 Coastal Maine is peaceful in the fall, so if you're considering a long weekend getaway that combines the best of town and country, add the Inn by the Sea to your list.
 This Cape Elizabeth hotel looks like a peaceful painting, yet it's only a 15-minute drive from the hipster haven of Portland, which is brimming with top restaurants, shops, and family activities, including a children's museum.
 The hotel's location on Crescent Beach provides a private boardwalk that leads through a wildlife sanctuary to a mile of unspoiled sand where kids can build sandcastles and might even glimpse a seal or two.
 The view is enchanting in fall, with subtle touches of color blending with the seascape.
 The 61 contemporary rooms include spacious one- and two-bedroom suites and traditional rooms with fireplaces.
 Suites have fully equipped kitchens and sofa beds.